mfroute/halouma.github.io/index.md

 ![Hit, national](/assets/img/hit rate, national.png)
 ![Threshold, national](/assets/img/threshold, national.png)

-Oops, can you see how **the majority of the points are below the diagonal**, with a particulary long distance in the threshold plot in blue states (_left plot, below_).
+Can you see how **the majority of the points are below the diagonal**, with a particulary long distance in the threshold plot in blue states (_left plot, below_)?

 More generally, we can observe that:
-- there are clearly more points below the diagonal than on and above it
+- there are clearly more points below the diagonal than directly on and above it
-- for the **hit rates, it doesn't matter if you're in a <span style="color:Navy">blue</span> or <span style="color:Maroon">red</span> state**: hispanic drivers are even further below the diagonal than for black drivers.
+- for the **hit rates, it doesn't matter if you're in a <span style="color:Navy">blue</span> or <span style="color:Maroon">red</span> state**: hispanic drivers are placed further below the diagonal than black drivers.
 This means that **searches on hispanic drivers have lower relative hit rates** than the ones on black drivers.
-- for the **threshold**: in **<span style="color:Maroon">red states</span>**, we observe the same pattern, with **lower threshold for hispanic drivers** than for black drivers.
+- for the **thresholds**: in **<span style="color:Maroon">red states</span>**, we observe the same pattern, with **lower thresholds for hispanic drivers** than for black drivers.
 In **<span style="color:Navy">blue states</span>** however, we observe the **same disparity for both races**.

-But be careful: there is a large amount of points in red states and far less in blue states, which can trouble and bias visualization.
-Note that the size of the points corresponds to the number of police searches per year for this race in the county considered
+But let's be careful: there is a large amount of points in red states and far less in blue states, which can create bias in our visualization.
+Note that the size of the points correspond to the number of police searches per year for the two races plottted in the county considered.

-As a conclusion : **Non-Caucasian drivers have lower values for hit rates and threshold, in _all_ color of state, than white drivers.
-Moreover, this gap widens even more for hispanic drivers** !
+As a conclusion : **Non-Caucasian drivers have lower values for hit rates and threshold than white drivers, in _both_ colors of state.
+Moreover, this gap widens for hispanic drivers** !

 ## Statistics
 ### Table with normalized and weighted mean: